inaimathi/langnostic/posts/another-update.md

   opts.on('-d', '--downcase', 'If passed, all filenames will be downcased.'){|$options[:downcase]|}
 end.parse!

-usage unless ARGV.length &gt; 0
+usage unless ARGV.length > 0

 def rename(str)
   ($options[:downcase] ?